 - §1.
-The doctoral panel set up for a joint PhD will consist of the supervisors and a minimum of four other members.
+The doctoral panel set up for a joint PhD with a non-Flemish institution will consist of the supervisors and a minimum of four other members.
+The doctoral panel set up for a joint PhD with a Flemish institution will consist of the supervisors and a minimum of three other members.
 Each partner institution will be represented on the panel by a minimum of two members, including the supervisor.
 If there are several supervisors per partner institution, these supervisors will together have one vote.
 In addition, at least two external members who are not connected to either of the partner institutions will have a seat on the panel. - §2.
 The members connected to the VUB will be appointed by the competent faculty body.
-The chairman and the external members of this doctoral panel shall be designated in accordance with the provisions of the joint PhD contract. - §3.
+The chairman and the external members of this doctoral panel shall be designated in accordance with the provisions of the joint PhD contract.

+In the Faculty of Psychology and Educational Sciences the competent faculty body referred to in the above provision is the Faculty Administration.

+- §3.
 The advisory committee may not constitute the majority of the voting members on the doctoral examination panel.
 Written opinions are not included in the voting.
 Articles 27, §1, §3, §5 and §6, and Article 74 §1 are applicable in full to joint doctorates. - §4.
 For a joint PhD contract entered into with a Flemish institution, the Doctoral Examining Panel is put together by the main institution in consultation with the partner institution following consultations between the supervisors of both institutions and official approval by the competent bodies of both partner institutions.
 Members of both institutions have a seat on the doctoral panel so that both institutions are able to assess the quality of the doctorate.
 The supervisors may not act as chair.
 In a deviation from Article 63§1, at least one member of the examining panel is external to both institutions.